Online Course Materials

 While some of the reading material may be difficult for a typical undergraduate to master on such a quick pass through, a substantial fraction of the coverage is elementary, and the lectures provide a firm basis for understanding the key concepts.

-Princeton students.At Princeton, we use these materials to teach the second half of our senior-level undergraduate course An Introduction to Analytic Combinatorics (the second half of the course is on the Analysis of Algorithms booksite).
+Princeton students.At Princeton, we use these materials to teach the second half of our senior-level undergraduate course An Introduction to Analytic Combinatorics (the first half of the course is on the Analysis of Algorithms booksite).
 Click on the COS 488 tab on the sidebar for logistical details.
 We update the material as the semester progresses.
 You can look ahead in the table below to get an idea of what is to come, but assignments are not "official" until you receive them by e-mail.

 |WEEKLY ASSIGNMENT||LECTURE VIDEOS||LECTURE SLIDES||Q&A|